 Pain.
 Pain.
 Pain.

-Wide eyes relax.
-Death.
+The old man’s wide eyes relax.
+Departed.
 A painless freedom.
-No time to hold a cold old hand and ease the pathway, or to spend much time with a daughter who now has to say that last cheerio.
+No time to hold a cold old hand and ease the pathway, or to spend much time with a daughter who now has to say a last cheerio.
 But she half smiles through tears anyway and seems to understand.
 Maybe she’s been somewhere like this before.
-Maybe she knows what I would like to be able to do, what I would do – if I had time.
+Maybe she knows what I would like to be able to do, what I would do, if I had time.
 He didn’t suffer but it’s not a nice place to die.

-“Clear” is the call from Ben, the team leader in Resusc 5, and 200 joules jolt through the chest of a sixty-something-recently-retired.
+‘Clear,’ is the call from Ben, the team leader in Resusc Five, and two hundred joules jolt through the chest of a sixty-something, recently retired.
 Will he get to enjoy his retirement, or will his wife get the life insurance?
-He wakes up nearly as fast as he passed out and his monitor has changed from VF scribble via flat-line to something that looks a sick heart.
+He wakes up nearly as fast as he passed out and his monitor has changed from fibrillation scribble via flat-line to something looking like a sick heart.

-“What the … who kicked me?” he asked with a dumb-struck look on his face.
+‘What the… who kicked me?’ he asks with a dumb-struck look on his face.
 Winner.

-The nurse and the consultant smiled.
-That was a good one.
-The medical student stood with her mouth open and thought how remarkably similar that was to an episode of ED.
+The nurse and the consultant smile.
+That’s a good one.
+The medical student stands with her mouth open, no doubt thinking how remarkably similar the whole experience is to an episode of ‘ER’.

-The psych registrar had arrived and said he was looking for a tenor who stopped his meds and is back here courtesy of the police and a neighbour who couldn’t tolerate all-night opera.
+The psych registrar has arrived and says he’s looking for a tenor who stopped his meds and is back here courtesy of the police and a neighbour who couldn’t tolerate all-night opera.

 You know, most people get better; they heal.
 Recovery is what we expect when we are sick, and it is what the human body does.
-We’re here to help that process along and to turn things in the right direction.
-The real issue is that all of us know that we could do a lot better.
-All this could be smoother, safer, simpler…more satisfying.
+We’re here to help the process along and to turn things in the right direction.
+The real issue is that all of us know we could do a lot better.
+All this could be smoother, safer, simpler… more satisfying.